Frequently Asked Questions

 What does my child need to bring on the first day of camp?

 A backpack and a water bottle.
 Pack a lunch if you are not ordering hot lunch.
 The classroom teacher will email parents prior to the first day if anything else is needed.
 Don’t forget to wear the camp t-shirt.

 Is lunch provided?

 Your child may bring lunch or hot lunch can be ordered for a nominal fee.
 Hip Wah orders hot lunches from two local restaurants, one offering Chinese cuisine and the other offering pizzas and pastas.
-Hot lunch also includes fruit and a drink.
+Hot lunch also includes a side portion of fruit or vegetables.
 Families prepay for lunches at registration or before the start of the program.
 There is no daily ordering or cash payment of lunches.
 Prepaid lunches, even if unused, are non-refundable once the program begins.

 When does registration open?